-The Masterplan will cover the land and waters of the Port of Port Fairy as established from the footbridge at the northern end of The Port through to the eastern end of the training walls; including Battery Hill
+The draft masterplan covers the land and waters of the Port of Port Fairy from the footbridge at the northern end of The Port through to the eastern end of the training walls; including Battery Hill

-- Identify opportunities to maximise the use of The Port;
+- Identifies opportunities to maximise the use of The Port;

-- Improve the image and community perception of The Port;
+- Improves the image and community perception of The Port;

-- Conserve, protect and enhance heritage features and places;
+- Conserves, protect and enhance heritage features and places;

-- Engage with land owners, boat owners and berth holders to improve the productivity and appearance of The Port landscape and waterway;
+- Engages with land owners, boat owners and berth holders to improve the productivity and appearance of The Port landscape and waterway;

-- Improve gateways and entry points, open spaces and streetscapes to enhance the presentation, and accessible amenity for residents, businesses and visitors;
+- Improves gateways and entry points, open spaces and streetscapes to enhance the presentation, and accessible amenity for residents, businesses and visitors;

-- Consider the impact of climate change and sea level rise on Port assets and the development and use of The Port.
+- Considers the impact of climate change and sea level rise on Port assets and the development and use of The Port.